NetickNetworking/NetickDocumentation/articles/networked-state.md

 ## Networking References to `NetworkObject` and `NetworkBehaviour`

-Since you can't directly synchronize class references, we provide two helper structs that are used to synchronize a reference to a `NetworkObject` and `NetworkBehaviour`:
+Since you can't directly synchronize class references, we provide two helper structs that are used to synchronize a reference to `NetworkObject` and `NetworkBehaviour`:

 ### NetworkObjectRef